fio-azahuanche/fio-azahuanche/README.md

 <span align="left">

 - 👋🏻 Hey There!
 I'm Fiorela, better known as Fio.

-- 👀 I’m interested in programming.

 - 🌱 I’m a frontend developer and currently learning Angular.

-- 👩‍💻 I’m interesting in machine learning and i'm improving my backend skills.
+- 👀💻 I’m interesting in programming, machine learning and I'm improving my backend skills.

 - 🔭 I’m looking to collaborate on interesting projects.
 </span>